 Improvements could include new segregated cycle lanes, wider and more even pavements, narrowing of some wider roads and additional crossing facilities.
 More cycle parking, priority for cyclists at junctions, and new 20mph zones could also be considered.

-The consultation will go live on their website on Friday 12th February 2021 for a duration of 4 weeks.
+Staffordshire County Council asked for residents’ views on the proposed local improvements, with the consultation going live on their website on Friday 12th February 2021 for a duration of 4 weeks.

 Measures to encourage walking and cycling are vital as people cope with not only a global pandemic but obesity, inactivity, air quality, climate change and traffic congestion.